RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Introduction

-We conduct comprehensive experiments to evaluate the effectiveness of \textsc{Red Queen attack} on 10 LLMs from four representative families of different sizes, including GPT-4o~\citep{achiam2023gpt}, Llama3 and Llama3.1~\citep{touvron2023llama}, Qwen2~\citep{yang2024qwen2}, and Mixtral~\citep{jiang2024mixtral}.
-Our experiments show \textsc{Red Queen Attack} can achieve high success rates across all tested models, notably 87.62\% against GPT-4o and 75.4\% against Llama3-70B - two widely adopted closed/open-source LLMs.
-These results reveal critical vulnerabilities in current state-of-the-art LLMs.
-To provide insight into the factor that influences a multi-turn attack's effectiveness, we further conduct fine-grained analysis based on different turns, scenarios, and categories.
-Our analysis indicates \textsc{Red Queen Attack} is more effective on the larger model within each model family~(\Cref{fig:model_comparison_combined}.(b)).
-Employing the concealment can effectively mislead the model, and introducing the multi-turn structure significantly enhances the attack's efficacy.
-Considering the widespread use of LLMs and the priority of ensuring safety, we developed a simple Direct Preference Optimization (DPO)~\citep{rafailov2024direct} mitigation strategy, \textsc{Red Queen Guard}, which successfully reduces the attack success rate to below 1\% while preserving performance on general benchmarks~(\Cref{fig:model_comparison_combined}.(c)).
-Our contributions can be listed as follows:
+We conduct comprehensive experiments to evaluate the effectiveness of \textsc{Red Queen Attack} on ten LLMs from four representative families of different sizes, including GPT-4o~\citep{GPT4o}, Llama3 and Llama3.1~\citep{touvron2023llama}, Qwen2~\citep{yang2024qwen2}, and Mixtral~\citep{jiang2024mixtral}.
+Our experiments show \textsc{Red Queen Attack} can achieve a high attack success rate (ASR) in all tested models, notably 87.6\% against GPT-4o and 77.1\% against Llama3-70B - two widely adopted closed/open-source LLMs.
+Compared to previous jailbreaks, \textsc{Red Queen Attack} achieves superior performance on nine out of ten models, with ASR improvements ranging from 2\% to 64\%.
+To provide insight into the factor that influences multi-turn concealment jailbreak, we further conduct fine-grained analysis based on attack formats and model sizes.
+Our analysis reveals that \textsc{Red Queen Attack} is more effective on larger models within each family, with multi-turn structures and concealment significantly enhancing efficacy.
+Considering the widespread use of LLMs and the priority of ensuring safety, we developed a simple Direct Preference Optimization (DPO)~\citep{rafailov2024direct} mitigation strategy, \textsc{Red Queen Guard}, which successfully reduces the attack success rate to below 1\% while preserving performance on general benchmarks.
+Our contributions can be listed as follows: 1)~\textbf{A new jailbreak attack}, \textsc{Red Queen Attack}, the first work constructing multi-turn scenarios based on Theory of Mind to conceal attackers' harmful intent.
+2)~\textbf{A dataset} of 56k high-quality multi-turn concealment attacks across 14 harmful categories and 40 scenarios based on occupations and relations with varying turns.
+3)~\textbf{A comprehensive evaluation} of \textsc{Red Queen Attack} on ten LLMs from four representative families, with further analysis based on different attack formats and model sizes.
+4)~\textbf{A mitigation strategy}, \textsc{Red Queen Guard}, which employs multi-turn Direct Preference Optimization~(DPO) datasets to reduce the attack success rate to below 1\% while maintaining performance on general benchmarks.